A familiar church

-Anglican and Catholic
+Anglican and Catholic (Taken from the ACC website.)

 The Anglican Catholic Church is worldwide body of Christians with churches in the United States, Canada, Great Britain, Australia, Africa, India, and South America.
 We are Anglican because our tradition of prayer and worship is rooted in the Church of England and its Book of Common Prayer.
 We are Catholic because we believe and practice the universal or catholic faith of the church.